We deeply appreciate the interest and enthusiasm shown by our regular participants and readers in the free full-length series.

 - What do you understand by ‘ Ethical Human Conduct’?
 In what way is it important to be ethical along with being professionally competent?

 - Under the recent instances of gang rape and murder do you think more stringent punishments for heinous crimes involving juveniles as the need of the hour?
-Does the JJ acts needs amendment?
+Do the JJ act needs amendment?
 Substantiate your opinion.

-- How are Nolan committee recommendations related to values of public servants?
+- How are Nolan committee recommendations related to the values of public servants?
 Explain.